 The best way to assess the fertilizer needs of your garden soil is with a soil test.
 Many university extensions offer soil testing services for a nominal fee.
 The soil test will reveal the amount of the available nutrients in your soil and provide you with detailed instructions for amending the soil — including the amount of fertilizer it needs.
 Take a look at this article to find out more about what type of soil potatoes like best.

 There appear to be two schools of thought on the proper balance of nutrients for potatoes.
-While some sources (like UMN) recommend using a balanced formula, such as 10-10-10, others, like Backyard Vegetable Garden, recommend a formula with lower nitrogen, such as 5-10-10.
+While some sources (like UMN) recommend using a balanced formula, such as 10-10-10, others, recommend a formula with lower nitrogen, such as 5-10-10.

 This is likely due to the fact that too much nitrogen, especially early in the season, can cause rapid vegetative growth and produce large plants that fail to produce large tubers.